 Looking at the name alone, many people mistakenly think it's a creative job.
 You could say it's a setting-related production assistant.

 In the case of Z, Director Tomino did the series structure, but after that I ordered scripts and was present during the script meetings.
 When the scripts were done, I met with the director and the storyboard artists, and during those meetings I figured out which parts required setting and put them on a list.
 I explained the background art to the art director, and character and mecha setting to the appropriate designers, placing orders according to the schedule.
-Then I collected their completed work and took it back to the animation workplace.
+Then I collected their completed work and took it back to the animators in the studio.
 That was the work flow.

 It wasn't a creative job where I myself was creating setting, but it was a role that required a complete grasp of a huge amount of setting, so it was very difficult.